Have you ever wanted to give an old vintage suitcase a new look? So, even if your suitcase is different, this tutorial will get you started.

 I got a great deal on this old suitcase over a year ago.
-It’s been hanging around all this time just waiting or it’s makeover.
+It’s been hanging around all this time just waiting for it’s makeover.
 It was marked $20, but this booth was ½ off.
 Did you know my usual limit is $5?

 Jump to: Part 1 How To Make A Vintage Suitcase Lining (video tutorial)

 Jump to: How To Line A Vintage Suitcase (video tutorial)

 Step 1 Carefully Remove Old Lining of Luggage